systemed/tilemaker/docs/CONFIGURATION.md

 * `combine_lines_below` - whether to merge all linestrings in the tile with the same attributes.
 If not defined, the global setting `combine_below` will be used.
 * `combine_points` - merge points with the same attributes (defaults to `true`: specify `false` to disable)
 * `z_order_ascending` - sort features in ascending order by a numeric value set in the Lua processing script (defaults to `true`: specify `false` for descending order)
+* `declutter_below` - thin out point features below this zoom level, so only the most important appear when zoomed out (see 'Decluttering point features' below)
+* `declutter_distance` - how far apart (in pixels) decluttered features should be kept - defaults to 40
+* `declutter_threshold` - the score a feature needs to appear at the layer's `minzoom`; this halves at each subsequent zoom level - defaults to 0 (no threshold)

 `write_to` enables you to combine different layer specs within one outputted layer.
 For example: